 One of the top medieval attractions from Transylvania, Corvin Castle from Hunedoara is for good reason listed by all travel guides as a must-see of the region.
 The residence of Price Ioan of Hunedoara centuries ago, one of the most successful medieval combatants of the Ottoman Empire, this impressive Gothic castle is today one of the most visited attractions in Transylvania.

 Dating from the 14th century, the castle went through several architectural changes and renovations over the years, remaining one of the most impressive Gothic castles in Eastern and Central Europe.
 The castle was used as the background of several movies and hosts many events including opera and film festivals.

 For the visiting schedule, check www.castelulcorvinilor.ro

-For sure the Saxons of Transylvania who built the fortress of Bran in the 14th century had no idea how famous their work would be more than half of millennium later.
+For sure the Saxons of Transylvania who built the fortress of Bran in the 14th century had no idea how famous their work would be more than half of a millennium later.
 Emerged overnight as an international attraction given its false, yet so much promoted, connection to the Dracula myth, Bran Castle is Romania’s most visited attraction.

-Essentially a medieval fortress built to defend and control the commerce done via the mountain pass Rucar-Bran, the construction found its most glorious use after 1920 when Queen Maria received it as a gift for her support to the cause of Romania’s Great Union from 1918.
+Essentially a medieval fortress built to defend and control the commerce done via the mountain pass Rucar-Bran, the construction found its most glorious use after 1920 when Queen Maria received it as a gift for her support to the cause of Romania’s Great Unification from 1918.
 A royal residence until it was confiscated by the communists in 1947, Bran Castle functioned ever since as a museum.